-Thanks for stopping by!
-In short, I was the ‘new kid’ at school many times over, in more than one country, and currently live with my family in Brooklyn, NY, where I love walking and working on crafts in many forms.
+In short, I was the ‘new kid’ at school many times over, in more than one country, and currently live with my family in NYC, where I love walking and working on crafts in many forms.

-Month, a Notable Book for a Global Society by the International Reading Association (IRA), and a Notable Social Studies Trade Book for Young People by the National Council for the Social Studies and CBC, and to the Kansas National Education Association (KNEA) Reading Circle Catalog.
-I am also a contributor to the forthcoming OPEN MIC: Riffs on Life Between Cultures in Ten Voices (Candlewick, 2013), and BREAK THESE RULES: 35 YA Authors on Speaking Up, Standing Out, and Being Yourself (Chicago Review Press, 2013).
+Two Naomis (HarperCollins, 2016), with Audrey Vernick, was nominated for an NAACP Image Award and is a Junior Library Guild Selection.
+The sequel, Naomis Too, is out now.
+8th Grade Superzero (Scholastic, 2010) received a starred review in Publisher’s Weekly, was named an Amazon Best Book of the Month, a Notable Book for a Global Society by the International Reading Association (IRA), and a Notable Social Studies Trade Book for Young People by the National Council for the Social Studies and CBC, and to the Kansas National Education Association (KNEA) Reading Circle Catalog.

 In 2018, I introduced myself to the world of nonfiction with my debut picture book, SOMEDAY IS NOW: CLARA LUPER AND THE 1958 OKLAHOMA CITY SIT-INS (Quarto Kids) and ABOVE AND BEYOND: NASA’S JOURNEY TO TOMORROW (Feiwel and Friends/Macmillan), and I’m not stopping there!
 Stay tuned for more.